Summary

 | NGO | Newsletter + social media sync | 140h | 5,900 EUR |

-The Conclusion: The problem is not the technology, but the fact that automation is too complicated.
-Editors need simple tools for system integrations.
+The takeaway: the problem is not the technology, but the fact that automation is too complicated.
+Editors need simple tools to connect their systems.

-- TYPO3 Extension: Interface for n8n with all essential TYPO3 functions
+- TYPO3 extension: an interface to n8n covering all the essential TYPO3 functions

-- n8n Node: Over 15 pre-built actions for typical TYPO3 tasks
+- n8n node: over 15 ready-built actions for everyday TYPO3 tasks

-- Ready-to-use Workflows: 20+ examples for common use cases, ready for immediate deployment
+- Ready-to-use workflows: 20+ examples for common use cases that you can deploy straight away

-- Vs. Custom Development: 27% cheaper in a realistic scenario, maintained by the community, visual editor for all team members
+- Vs. custom development: 27% cheaper in a realistic scenario, maintained by the community, with a visual editor anyone on the team can use

-- Vs. Individual TYPO3 Extensions: One single solution for all integrations, future-proofed through active ongoing development
+- Vs. one-off TYPO3 extensions: a single solution for every integration, kept future-proof through active ongoing development

 Workflow Examples